Kungbib/kblab/README.md

 ## TLDR;

-Start environment using docker-compose, files written to `/data` will turn up in the `data` directory
+Start environment using docker-compose.
+The local directory `./data` will be mounted on `/data` in the container.
+Any change from within the container will be reflected in the local directory and vice versa.

 ```
+# connect to data lab
 git clone https://github.com/kungbib/kblab
 cd kblab
 docker-compose exec repository.kb.se/lab/client /bin/bash